Vladimir7280/dash-masternode-tool/doc/build-fixmt-windows.md

 We assume that the procedure is carried out on a clean installation of the operating system, on which you have not previously installed any program used in the procedure (e.g. Python).
 To avoid any confusion arising from version incompatibilities, any previously installed software should be uninstalled first.

 ### Install *Python*
-Python version 3.6 or above is required to build DMT.
+Python version 3.6 or above is required to build FIXMT.
 Download and install Python first as follows:
 * Open your preferred web browser and go to https://www.python.org/downloads/

 * Scroll to the *Looking for a specific release?* section and click the link corresponding to the latest release of the 3.6 version (3.6.4 at the time of writing):